-The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
+The DSL will take the lead role in any sanctions for the alleged perpetrator(s).
 We will provide support at the same time as taking any disciplinary action.

-Disciplinary action can be taken while other investigations are going on, e.g. by the police.
+Sanctions can be put in place while other investigations are going on, e.g. by the police.
 The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our school from coming to its own conclusion about what happened and imposing a penalty accordingly.
 We will consider these matters on a case-by-case basis, taking into account whether: